idesai/tpm2-attestation/docs/Remote-attestation-with-tpm2-tools.md

 At this stage, by validating the “SERVICE-TOKEN“ and the attestation-quote it received from the “Device-Node“, the “Service-Provider“ has ascertained the “Device-Node“ anonymous identity and system-software state.
-With the system in a known state, the “Service-Provider“ can now wrap the “SERVICE-SECRET“ with the AIK Public Key.<br>
+With the system in a known state, the “Service-Provider“ can now wrap the “SERVICE-SECRET“ with a service-content-key signed by the device AIK.<br>

 [Service-delivery](/docs/diagrams/service-delivery)